Tipperary Credit Union ×

 • A person under 16 years of age cannot make a valid nomination.

-* Small Payments Provision: Where no valid nomination exists and the amount in your account is under €15,000 in total (including insurance, etc.) the Board of Directors of Tipperary Credit Union may, without letters of administration or probate of any will, distribute your property in the credit union to such persons as appear to the board to be entitled by law to receive it.
+Small Payments Provision: Where no valid nomination exists (including insurance, etc.) the Board of Directors of Tipperary Credit Union may, without letters of administration or probate of any will, distribute your property in the credit union to such persons as appear to the board to be entitled by law to receive it.

 Members over 16 years are encouraged to nominate a person(s) to receive their credit union property in the event of their death.
-The maximum amount you can nominate is €23,000.
 This means that on your death, your savings will not form part of your estate and can be distributed without delay to the person(s) you have named on your Nomination Form.

 As a Nomination overrides a Will, we encourage members to complete a Nomination and keep it up to date.